jordancormack/jordancormack.github.io/_posts/2020-04-13-GenerativeDrone.md

 <img src="/images/generative_drone_comparison.jpg" alt="" class="inline">

 The same components were added, and a second test flight showed no sign of heavy vibration or resonance up to 50% throttle.
 No testing above 50% throttle has been done so far.
-The modified body weighs 54.69g, which is only 7g more than the original design (under 5% of the total drone mass of 150g) the slight increase in mass and extra drag beneath the propellers is a small price to pay to remove the vibration present in the first flight.
+The modified body weighs 54.69g, which is only 7g more than the original design (under 5% of the total drone mass of 150g) the slight increase in mass and extra drag beneath the propellers is a small price to pay to remove the vibration present in the first flights.

 <img src="/images/generative_drone1.jpg" alt="" class="inline">
 <img src="/images/generative_drone2.jpg" alt="" class="inline">